-Needless to say my response did leave her a bit baffled, as she reiterated it was not the same for her and she had little to smile about.
+Needless to say, my response did leave her a bit baffled, as she reiterated it was not the same for her and she had little to smile about.

-My pursuit of happiness is does not include pursuit of approval from others, nor does it include expectations of eternal bliss.
+My pursuit of happiness does not include the pursuit of approval from others, nor does it include expectations of eternal bliss.
 But rather gratitude, love for self and enjoying the moment.
 Being happy can sometimes be as simple as ‘Sharing a Tart.’